sspedowski/JUSTICE_MASTER/02_Batches/Batch_03/Top10_Pipeline_QuickStart.md

 # Top‑10 Ingest & PDF Pipeline (Excel‑Free) — v2 QuickStart

 Purpose.
-Take your Top‑10 source files (DOCX preferred, XLSX if available), normalize them into the locked master columns in `99_Master_Index.csv`, and auto‑build `02_Batches/Batch_03/MasterFile_Batch_03.pdf` (✅ rows only).
+Take your Top‑10 source files (DOCX preferred, XLSX if available).
+Normalize them into the locked master columns in `99_Master_Index.csv`, then auto‑build `02_Batches/Batch_03/MasterFile_Batch_03.pdf` (✅ rows only).
 No Excel dependency inside the repo.

 What you get